How the Interfaith Chapel at the University of Rochester has acted as an inclusive space of beauty for all beliefs

 And really, Rochester itself has really been a great place for interfaith discussion and communities.
 The First Universalist Church and Temple B’rith Kodesh kicked off a Thanksgiving Dinner together in 1874 and began a strong tradition in the city for interfaith celebration.
 It’s probably no surprise that the city and its spiritual inhabitants have continued supporting other beliefs and remained so open minded ever since.

-UofR’s Diverse Student Body
+University of Rochester’s Diverse Student Body

 Admittedly, I was a bit naive about what leading the Chapel might entail–but, that’s precisely why we do this blog.